iowa-caucus/iowa-tools/README.md

 work, we need to share the responsibilities, with a few people being granted the permissions to review the work of a larger group of people doing the brunt work.
 - We need to hammer out the details as we go.

+Analysis features implemented:

+- Check on whether more people voted in the second round than in the first, with [the results here](out_data/more_final_votes/more_votes.csv)
+- The [out_data/to_validate](out_data/to_validate) directory contains CSV and JSON versions of the voting data, which should be validated towards evidence.
+Here, non-programmers can contribute with manual validation of precinct data against evidence.
+Much has been done already, for instance [on Reddit](https://www.reddit.com/r/WayOfTheBern/comments/ezjlwq/crowd_source_help_needed_asap/), but the validated data is not so easily available for automated downstream calculations.

 What is planned to be added: